openstax/content-synchronizer/pipemgr/README.md

-# First-time setup
-Use `poetry install --no-dev` to install dependencies.
-Alternatively, use the docker image.

 # Managing the syncing pipeline

 ## Always start by syncing your local osbooks list cleanly with what is on concourse.